PhilGW/GACD_CourseProject/README.md

 This data frame is used to summarize the results of the accelerometer readings.
 The summary uses melt() and dcast() to list the average of each accelerometer category by subject_id and activity type.
 This is saved as the file ExerciseDataSummary.txt

+The output of the script is included in the repo as 'ExerciseDataSummary.txt'.
+Details on the variable names and units can be found in the GACD_Codebook markdown file.